CARES Act Emergency Grants for Students

 ** Distance Education tuition and fees only apply to distance education programs such as Lateral Entry Teaching and the Great Smokies Writing Program.**

 *Beginning in 2016-2017, each entering class of North Carolina resident undergraduates has “fixed tuition” — a rate locked in for eight consecutive semesters.
 See 'North Carolina Fixed Tuition Program' below for additional information.

-If you would like to request a payment deferment, please complete the Fall 2019 Payment Deferment Request Application.
+If you would like to request a payment deferment, please complete the Spring 2021 Payment Deferment Request Application.
 You will need to be logged into your UNCA email account in order to complete the form.